Discover how CoHost can improve marketing performance

 We typically say that anything above 70% of your consumption rate is good.
 But whether you're above or below 70%, compare each episode’s consumption to get a better idea of what type of content, format, and guests your audience enjoys.

-Insider Tip: With platforms like CoHost, you can get your overall show consumption rate rather than just your episode consumption rate.
-This metric gives you a bigger picture of your content's overall performance.
+With platforms like CoHost, you can get your show and episode consumption rates to get the bigger picture of your content's overall performance and episode-level insights.

 4. Website Traffic